Genez-io/react-admin-genezio/README.md

 And a working demo of this implementation: https://lime-recent-tuna.app.genez.io/

-This is a serverless backend implementation using genezio classes and functions (Faas or Functions as a Service)
+This is a serverless backend implementation using genezio classes and functions (FaaS or Functions as a Service)